 Guns are serious business, but every now and then it’s nice to have some fun with ourselves and laugh and joke.

-So, like chain restaurants do with specialty burgers and house-made sandwiches, I’ve tried typecasting gun owners based on what guns they carry.
+So, like chain restaurants do with specialty burgers, I’ve tried typecasting gun owners based on what guns they carry.

 Yeah, it’s a bit sophomoric and yields us no greater insight into who we are as members of a gun-loving community.
 But hey, I had a good time doing it, so, enjoy!